andybp85/frog/README.md

 2. posts from gdocs building correctly - DONE
 3. css cleanup - DONE
 4. update verbose logging - DONE
+5. libsass - DONE
 5. finish template - WIP
 6. add contracts
 7. add unit tests

 # GFrog

-This fork implements a command (`-L` or `--load-from-gdocs`) to load new posts from a Google Docs folder.
-The template utilizes [CSS Grid](https://learncssgrid.com/#naming-positioning-items-grid-areas) and [Tachyons](https://tachyons.io/) (instead of Bootstrap/jQuery), as well as an optional [Node.js](https://nodejs.org/) workflow to clean and inline the styles and minify everything.
+This fork allows you to load Docs in a Google Drive folder.
+Instead of Bootstrap/jQuery, the template utilizes [CSS Grid](https://learncssgrid.com/#naming-positioning-items-grid-areas) for the layout, [Tachyons](https://tachyons.io/) for the "structural" styles, and one stylesheet fo post styles that you can optionally write in [Sass](https://sass-lang.com/) (requires [libsass](https://sass-lang.com/libsass)).
+There's also an optional [Node.js](https://nodejs.org/) workflow to clean and inline the styles and minify everything.

 [google-drive-racket](https://github.com/fgmart/google-drive-racket) provided much of the Google Docs access functionality, so much thanks to Prof. Martin!

+### New Commands
+* `-L` or `--load-from-gdocs`: Load new posts from Google Drive.
+* `-F` or `--finalizer-setup`: Set up the Node finalizer script.
+* `-SF` or `--skip-finalizer`: Skip the finalizer (for faster builds while editing the site)

-## To utilize Google Drive
+## Google Drive
 You need to define three params:
 ```
 ga-client-id